eugenpirogoff/pirogoff.me/README.md

-Personal website pirogoff.me
+pirogoff.me
 ===========

-pirogoff.me website as files for https://github.com/koenbok/Cactus .
+pirogoff.me website as source files for your https://github.com/koenbok/Cactus installation.
 Cactus is written in python with django and is a static website generator for you site.